-A couple miles away, even a business that one would expect to do well during such a deadly disaster was itself struggling to survive.
+A couple of miles away, even a business that one would expect to do well after such a deadly disaster was struggling to survive.

 The wood Charles' men had gathered was mostly rough and splintered and with no straight edges.
 He had no power tools except an air compressor for spraying paint.

-The workers were running low on the lining for the faux satin interior, but they had enough for now.
+The workers were running low on the lining for the faux satin interior but had enough for the time being.
 Shredded paper from office buildings constituted the padding for the occupants' eternal sleep.

 By the time a painter sprayed them silver, the coffins looked professionally made, with different shapes and sizes and levels of quality.
 The workers were making two or three a day.

 "Whatever I find I use," Charles said.
 "I have no choice."